-Syndicated Capital, Inc. is registered with the SEC as a broker dealer and an SEC registered investment advisory firm.
+Syndicated Capital, Inc. is registered with the U.S. Securities and Exchange Commission as a broker dealer and a registered investment advisory firm.
 It is a member of FINRA/SIPC.
 Brokerage and investment advisory services and fees differ and that it is important for the retail investors, like you, to understand the differences.